bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:53 AM CT, April 22</p>
+<p class="updated_time"> Latest data: 06:29 AM CT, April 22</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 79°, which is 2° **warmer** than yesterday.
+Today's high is 80°, which is 3° **warmer** than yesterday.
 Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 62°
+- 61°
 - Mostly Clear
-- 73% humidity
+- 76% humidity
-- 12 mph wind
+- 11 mph wind
-- 25% cloud cover
+- 14% cloud cover
-- 44 AQI 🟩
+- 46 AQI 🟩
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>